 How to Optimize Your Hunting Gear

-Hunting has been the favorite pastime of people since time immemorial.
-It is a challenging and thrilling activity that requires the participants to have some skills in order to make the most of it.
-But even if it isn’t about catching prey, it still is a great way of spending some time in nature.
+Hunting has been a favorite pastime for people since time immemorial.
+It is a challenging and thrilling activity that requires the participants to have some skills to make the most of it.
+But even if it isn’t about catching prey, it is still a great way of spending time in nature.

-And to make it even more enjoyable and successful, you probably want to have the best hunting equipment possible.
+You probably want to have the best hunting equipment to make it even more enjoyable and successful.
 After all, you want to avoid being in a situation where your target escapes because of some malfunction or inferior quality of your gear.

 Surprisingly enough, it isn’t always about getting top-of-the-line hardware.
-In fact, most of the time, it’s about making some small tweaks in order to make your hunting gear work better for you.
+Most of the time, it’s about making some small tweaks to make your hunting gear work better for you.
 Here are a few tips on how to do it:

 Clean Your Rifle’s Barrel Regularly

 One of the most important things you can do for your hunting rifle is to keep its barrel clean.
 This will not only improve the accuracy of your shots but also extend the lifespan of your weapon.
-Ideally, you should clean it after every hunting session but if that’s not possible, make sure to do it at least once a month.
+Ideally, you should clean it after every hunting session, but if that’s impossible, do it at least once a month.

-To clean the barrel, start by removing all the dirt and debris from the outside.
+Remove all the dirt and debris from the outside to clean the barrel.
 Then, disassemble your rifle and use a cleaning rod to push a patch soaked in solvent through the barrel.
 Repeat this process a few times until the patch comes out clean.

 Match the Right Accessories

 When preparing your perfect hunting set, you must ensure that all the accessories you use are a good match for your firearm.
-Of course, this doesn’t mean that the best scope for 6.5 Creedmoor won’t work on a .308 rifle, but you have to make sure that it’s properly mounted and that the eye relief is right.
+Of course, this doesn’t mean that the best scope for 6.5 Creedmoor won’t work on a .308 rifle, but you have to ensure that it’s properly mounted and that the eye relief is correct.

 The same goes for other elements of your outfit.
 For instance, if you’re using a sling to carry your rifle, ensure that it’s properly adjusted and won’t slip off your shoulder during the hunt – a padded one is always a good idea.

 Stating the obvious, it’s important to note that every piece of your hunting gear adds to your overall weight.
-Take a look at your bag and see if there’s anything you can leave at home or find a lightweight alternative for.
+Look at your bag and see if you can leave anything at home or find a lightweight alternative.

 Sharpen Your Knife

-Your knife is the second most crucial part of your gear next to your firearm.
-If you’re out in the woods and suddenly realize that your blade is too dull to get past some bushes, you’re in for a lot of trouble.
-You can, of course, try to sharpen it on the go, but that’s not exactly convenient or practical.
+Your knife is the second most crucial gear part next to your firearm.
+If you’re out in the woods and suddenly realize that your blade is too dull to get past some bushes, you’re in great trouble.
+You can try to sharpen it on the go, but that’s not exactly convenient or practical.

 Protect Your Eyesight While Hunting at Night

-You probably have some protective sunglasses to use during the day.
+You probably have some protective sunglasses to wear during the day.
 But what about when you’re hunting at night?
-This is when your eyesight can really be affected by the lack of light, and even a simple yellow or orange lens can increase the contrast between the target and the surrounding environment.
+The lack of light can affect your eyesight, and even a simple yellow or orange lens can increase the contrast between the target and the surrounding environment.

-Furthermore, polarized glasses with blue light filter can further reduce the glare from moonlight – while you don’t typically stare directly at the moon, it can still impact your vision if there’s a lot of light reflecting off water or other surfaces, and cheap glasses can only make it worse.
+Furthermore, polarized glasses with blue light filters can further reduce the glare from moonlight.
+While you don’t typically stare directly at the moon, it can still impact your vision if there’s a lot of light reflecting off water or other surfaces, and cheap glasses can only worsen it.

 Wear the Right Clothes for Cold Weather

-When it comes to hunting performance, your suit is just as important as the equipment you’re carrying.
+Regarding hunting performance, your suit is just as crucial as your carrying equipment.
 In fact, comfortable, breathable, weather-appropriate, and properly fitting clothes are often the key to a successful hunt in cold weather.

 Think about how inconvenient it is to use your rifle in a thick coat.
 It’s hard to move your arms, you get too sweaty, and the coat makes it difficult to aim.
 A soft shell paired with some good layers is always a better choice.